sirishacyd/siricloud/README.md

 * EC2:used to host the frontend and backend of my application, leveraged the autoscaling groups, security groups, AMIs for design an highly scalable solution for my application

-* ELB :Created an Classic Elastic load balancer attached to my EC2 auto scaling groups to server the user traffic .
+* ELB :Created an Classic Elastic load balancer attached to my EC2 auto scaling groups to server the user traffic.

 * Lambda : Aws lambda has been used to create a lambda function to alert admin whenever delete occurred due to S3 object store lifecycle expiry kicks in.